martinjonas/Q3B/Readme.md

 parameter `--simpl:unconstrained=0`.

 For unconstrained variables, Q3B takes their context into the account.
-For each term, Q3B keeps track on its goal: whether we want to minimize or maximize its signed or unsigned value.
+For each term, Q3B keeps track of its goal: whether we want to minimize or maximize its signed or unsigned value.
 This information is used during the unconstrained variables simplification.
 To disable it, use the parameter `--uc:goal=0`.